aekazakov/genome-depot/admin.md

 ## GenomeDepot command-line utility

 In addition to the administration panel, GenomeDepot uses Django’s command-line utility for administration tasks.
-This utility does not require a running web server.
-To use the utility, first activate virtual environment
+This utility is particularly useful for adding, deleting or changing multiple records at a time.
+The utility can be used even when the Apache web server was stopped.
+Before using the command-line utility, deactivate all conda environments (if any) and activate GenomeDepot virtual environment:
 ```
+conda deactivate
-source /path/to/virtualenv/bin/activate
+source /path/to/genomedepot/genomedepot-venv/bin/activate
+cd /path/to/genomedepot/apps/mygenomes/genome-depot/genomebrowser
 ```
 then run
 ```
 python manage.py <command> [parameters]
 ```
-where command should be one of the commands listed in this document; parameters should be zero or more of the parameters available for the given command.
+where command should be one of the commands listed in this document; parameters can be zero or more of the parameters available for that command.

 ### Available commands
 ```